IridiumIO/CompactGUI/README.md

 **Old features pending implementation:**
  * [ ] Skipping global poorly compressed filetypes (Settings menu not built yet; folder results can still be submitted)
  * [ ] Skipping online-sourced poorly compressed filetypes per game/folder based on previous users (soon)
- * [ ] Force action on files / compress sytem files (these radiobuttons are implemented but don't do anything)
- * [ ] Compress an already compressed folder to patch files that have changed in the meantime
+ * [x] Compress an already compressed folder to patch files that have changed in the meantime
  * [X] Checking for online updates
- * [ ] Integration into Explorer context menus
+ * [X] Integration into Explorer context menus
 ------
 &nbsp;